Smithsonian/CCN-Data-Library/data/Schile-Beers_2017/README.md

 3. There are biomass data available in the original data but at this moment there are no guidelines for incorporating them into the CCRCN.

 4. There is no core-level entry for al Dabiya 1 seagrass 2 depthseries entires.
 I've filtered it out with those in issue 1.

+5. Water level data is present but not sure how to convert to inundation codes.

+6. Vegetation code needs to be established for core-level